kdm9/kmer-distance-workshop/01-background.md

-# (Genetic) Distances from Reads
+# Genetic Distances from Reads

+Next-gen sequencing has revolutionised the way we investigate (phylo)genetic relationships.
+Using traditional techniques, much effort and many resources are required to take NGS data and estimate the relationships between samples.
+Recent computational advances have allowed researchers to estimate these relationships directly from NGS data.

 NGS can be considered a sampling process over the underlying genomes of your samples.

-Distances between read sets for a set of samples should estimate the distances between underlying genomes, if the sampling process of NGS is unbiased.
+To the extent that this sampling process is uniform and unbiased, distances between read sets for a set of samples estimates the distances between underlying genomes.

+As with all distance-based measures, these methods determine the genetic distance between samples *as they are today*.
+These methods do not attempt to reconstruct the evolutionary history which these samples may have taken.
+The fact you can create a dendrogram does not mean you're creating a phylogeny (though like other distance-based measures, for recently diverged samples the difference is normally minimal).

+Importantly, the distances estimated are an average across the genome (or the assayed portion of thereof for reduced representation methods).
+No inference of local ancestry can be made, and even relatively major changes in restricted portions of the genome can be "averaged away" if the remainder of the genome is unchanged.
+Technically, distances are averaged across the *hologenome*, a fancy name for "all the DNA you stuck in the tube".
+Any contaminants, endophytes, sludge, goop, or human hair that made it in will be treated as though they're all part of your sample's genome.

 # Tools

 ## kWIP

+kWIP, the $k$-mer weighted inner product, uses a concise representation of kmer counts to record samples, and computes a weighted euclidean distance over these counts.
+Not all kmers convey the same amount of information when determining the distance between some set of samples.
+The weighting kWIP applies attempts to reduce the contribution of these kmers to the overall signal between samples.

-Mash
+## Mash

+Mash uses a very smart subsampling data structure to estimate the proportion of shared kmers between samples across a random subset of all kmers.
+It then derives a distance between samples (pairwise mean substitutions per site) from this proportion.

 # How?